dccodesample/baseball_project/README.md

 Downloading

-Create a project folder, and download the repository from github onto your machine using the
+Download the repository from github onto your machine using the command: git clone https://github.com/dccodesample/baseball_project.git
-command:
-git clone https://github.com/dccodesample/baseball_project.git

 Setup